 (ii) the replacement of the Fixed Asset Restatement Account (FARA) and the Capital Financing Account (CFA) by a Revaluation Reserve and Capital Adjustment Account.
 This change of policy, allied with related transactions detailed in the policy 'Charges to Revenue for Fixed Assets' would normally require prior year adjustment which would comprise determining and disclosing the opening balances on the two reserves and full restatement of 2006-2007 comparatives.
-However, CIPFA have prescribed that the Revaluation Reserve is to be applied from 1 April 2007, with a nil opening balance, and therefore restatement and comparatives are not needed;

-Other issues that need to be disclosed are:-
+However, CIPFA have prescribed that the Revaluation Reserve is to be applied from 1 April 2007, with a nil opening balance, and therefore restatement and comparatives are not needed; Other issues that need to be disclosed are:-

 - (i) those legislative and actuarial developments relating to Pensions as contained in the policies previously stated; and - (ii) a correction to an error in the Group Accounts for 2006-2007 and a mis-presented balance sheet which affected the reserves shown for the Group has been effected.
 The 2006-2007 Group Accounts have therefore been restated and are included in the 2007-2008 accounts comparative figures.
-Additional detail is provided in the Disclosures to the Group Accounts.
+The error has no effect on the overall financial position of each entity or the whole Group.